Markkop/upcoming-movies/README.md

 ## How to Deploy

-- The application is deployed directly into Heroku using Github Actions
+- T~~he application is deployed directly into Heroku using Github Actions~~
+- Using Render.com

 ## Challenges/Wishlist